Jierulin/hw10/README.md

-# Your Project Title Here
+# Interactive bouncing 3D wall pattern
 Interactive bouncing 3D wall pattern that is activated while people walk by it.

 ## Summary